cactircool/metaproxy/README.md

 - The host that metaproxy will look for when matching with this rule.
 Leaving it unspecified acts as a wild card.
 Regex syntax is allowed.

+## port

+- If you also want to select based on what port from the machine that connected used to connect, this also lets you do that.
+This is also regex, so regex rules apply.
+Empty will be treated as an automatic match.

 ### rec

 - Specifies if the server being forwarded to is also a metaproxy server.
 If so, the header that this server recieved will be forwarded to the forward server before the protocol data is routed.
 If unspecified, this server will simply forward all data blindly into the forward address.